dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 M000001?RESULT         RES .0001 ;   RESULT: int8;           <--- (8)
 ~~~

 Each Stack Frame Map has a unique name.
 In the above example the map is named M000001 - this appears as the first part of each variable label (4) thru (7).
-Additional memory maps would be named M000002, M000003, etc.
+Additional Stack Frame Maps would be named M000002, M000003, etc.

-(1) Each Stack Frame Map shows the value of FSR2 (stack pointer) at the entry point for the routine.
+(1) Each Stack Frame Map shows the value of FSR2 (the stack pointer) at the entry point for the routine.
 In this case FSR2 will be $015 at label L000002.
-You can put a breakpoint at the first instruction after L000002 and examine the value of FSR2 to make sure you are using the correct map (more on this below).
+You can put a breakpoint at the first instruction after L000002 and examine the value of FSR2 to make sure you are using the correct map (more on multiple Stack Frame Maps below).

 (2) The call path that leads to the function stack frame appearing at this location on the stack.
 There may be multiple call paths that lead to the same stack frame location in which case they will be listed here as well.
 The "@{15:6}" notation gives the line number (15) and line position (6) in the Concurrent Pascal source file where the call was made.